rapid7/insightconnect-plugins/plugins/dig/help.md

 # Version History

+* 2.0.2 - Updated SDK to the latest version | Added validation for input parameters
 * 2.0.1 - Added `__init__.py` file to `unit_test` folder | Refreshed with new Tooling
 * 2.0.0 - Rename Dig plugin to DNS
 * 1.0.7 - Fix bug in `safe_parse` function | Fix bug when `answers` in function `execute_command` is str